 003.01 For the purposes of this section, 40 CFR § 51.301 is incorporated by reference.
 Administrator, as used in 40 CFR § 51.301, means EPA Administrator.
-Appendix Y (Guidelines for BART Determinations Under the Regional Haze Rule) of 40 CFR 51 as of July 1, 2023, is incorporated by reference.
+Appendix Y (Guidelines for BART Determinations Under the Regional Haze Rule) of 40 CFR 51, is incorporated by reference.

-003.02 The owner or operator of a stationary source that is subject to a Best Available Retrofit Technology (BART) determination according to 40 CFR Part 51, Appendix Y as of July 1, 2023 will submit a BART determination in accordance with Appendix Y of 40 CFR Part 51 to the Department for review.
+003.02 The owner or operator of a stationary source that is subject to a Best Available Retrofit Technology (BART) determination according to 40 CFR Part 51, Appendix Y will submit a BART determination in accordance with Appendix Y of 40 CFR Part 51 to the Department for review.
 The Department will issue a permit to the source, pursuant to Section 003.03, giving consideration to the source's BART determination.

-003.03 The BART requirements for any BART stationary source that is subject to BART according to 40 CFR Part 51, Appendix Y as of July 1, 2023 will be incorporated into a construction permit in accordance with Chapter 3 of this Title.
+003.03 The BART requirements for any BART stationary source that is subject to BART according to 40 CFR Part 51, Appendix Y will be incorporated into a construction permit in accordance with Chapter 3 of this Title.